Esra Birgen

-Princess Qhabl Begum Sahiba Esra Birgen (born 1936) is a princess belonging to the Asaf Jah Dynasty of Hyderabad state by marriage.
-She was married to Prince Mukarram Jah.
-Princess Esra is a princess by marriage, not by birth.
+Princess Esra Birgen (born Esra Birgen; 1936) is a Hyderabadi Noble from Turkey, who was once married to Crown Prince Mukarram Jah, the Head of the House of Asaf Jah of the Kingdom of Hyderabad.

-She is credited with the restoration of the Chowmahalla and Falaknuma palaces.
-The former was opened to the public while the latter was leased as a luxury hotel to the Taj Group.

 Personal life

-Princess Esra married Prince Mukkaram Jah in 1959.
+Princess Esra married Prince Mukarram Jah in 1959.
 They were married for 15 years.
 They have a son Azmet (born 1962) and a daughter Shekhya (born 1964).
 She lives in London.

+Princess Esra hospital was established by her in the year 1972 to provide subsidized medical facilities for the people of old city Hyderabad.

+This hospital was recently acquired on lease by Owaisi group of hospitals.